lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/ssh_login.md

 ```

 Compare the shown fingerprint with the [documented fingerprints](key_fingerprints.md).
 Make sure
 they match.
-Than you can accept by typing `yes`.
+Then you can accept by typing `yes`.

 !!! info
     If `ssh-copy-id` is not available, you need to do additional steps: